Michael Long (footballer): Australian Football League career

 Long had the honour of kicking the first-ever goal at the new Docklands Stadium when it opened in 2000.
-He was also a member of Essendon's record-breaking premiership team in 2000 which saw only one loss for the entire season.
-Long faced heavy scrutiny for his bump on Troy Simmonds, which rendered Simmonds unconscious and raised the possibility of him losing mobility, which thankfully never eventuated.
-However, this incident inspired the AFL to introduce new rules protecting players with their heads over the ball.
-Long was suspended for this incident.
+He was also a member of Essendon's record-breaking premiership team in 2000 which lost only one game for the entire season.
+Long faced heavy scrutiny for his bump on Troy Simmonds, which rendered Simmonds unconscious and raised the possibility of him losing mobility.
+While this never eventuated, the incident prompted the AFL to introduce new rules protecting players with their heads over the ball.
+Long was thus suspended for the act.

-2001 was Long's final season, and although Essendon made the Grand Final that year, Long aggravated a hamstring during Grand Final training and was forced to name himself unavailable on the eve of the game, which Essendon lost to Brisbane.
+2001 was Long's final season, and although Essendon again made the grand final, Long aggravated a hamstring injury during training in the week leading up to the match and was forced to name himself unavailable on the eve of the game, which Essendon lost to Brisbane.

+Racial abuse

+In the inaugural Anzac Day match of the 1995 season between Essendon and Collingwood at the MCG, Long made an official complaint after he had been racially taunted by Collingwood ruckman Damian Monkhorst.
+The AFL arranged a mediation session between Long and Monkhorst and held a media conference.
+Although Long was clearly unsatisfied by the short-term outcome of their meeting, and both players received death threats, the long-term result was that it set a racial vilification code that held players to account for racist acts on the field.
+An AFL investigation after the incident showed that at least 10 players from six clubs regularly racially abused players.
+Since this incident, there have only been a handful of widely publicised accusations of racial taunts by a player on the AFL field in the following three decades, although racial abuse from fans has proved to be a recurring issue over the years.

+Twenty years after the incident, at the MCG to launch the 11th Long Walk in 2015, Monkhorst and Long met and shook hands in a mutually respectful manner.
+Long said that Monkhorst had since shown great leadership.